neoceph/mFVM/doc/readthedocs/index.rst

 Welcome to mFVM's documentation!
 ==================================
-mFVM is a finite volume based laser powder based fusion computational analysis tool.
-In the current version mFVM is solving Navier-Stokes equation and Energy equation to calculate the temperature distribution, solid fraction, melt pool etc for a given spot and scan laser.
+mFVM is a finite volume-based laser powder-based fusion computational analysis tool.
+In the current version mFVM It solves the Navier-Stokes equation and Energy equation to calculate the temperature distribution, solid fraction, melt pool, etc, for a given spot and scan laser.

 :Version: |version|